latticesurgery-com/liblsqecc/README.md

 $ git clone --recursive git@github.com:latticesurgery-com/liblsqecc.git
 ```

+Install the [Boost](https://www.boost.org/) development headers for your platform.

 Standard CMake build:
 ```shell
 $ mkdir build
 $ cd build
 $ cmake ..
 ```

+The `lsqecc_slicer` executable will be at the top level of the `build` directory.

 ###